THE CONFERENCE IS OVER

 * With proof of student status (proof of registration or your winter 2019 class schedule)

-** Preferential rates for domestic violence survivors are available to facilitate access to the conference.
-If you are a domestic violence survivor and would like to attend the conference, please write to: email@example.com.
+** Preferential rates for domestic violence survivors were available to facilitate access to the conference.

 Lord Elgin Hotel – 100 Elgin St,

-A block of rooms at a special rate ($ 149 + taxes / night) has been reserved at the Lord Elgin Hotel.
+A block of rooms at a special rate ($ 149 + taxes / night) was reserved at the Lord Elgin Hotel.
 The hotel is located within walking distance of the conference venue.
 Please note that this rate is available only on evenings of the 16th & 17th of April 2019.
-There is limited availability, please book as soon as possible.

 Ottawa is a vibrant city with several hotel, hostel and short term rental options avaliable.
 If you could like more information about theses options please visite the Ottawa Tourism webpage (https://www.ottawatourism.ca/stay/).